jarad/project_template/sim1/README.md

 ## Create inference code

-1. Create method scripts, i.e. <method>.R.
+1. Create method scripts, e.g. m1.R.
-1. Update `Makefile.R` with the <method>s.
+1. Update `Makefile.R` with the methods, e.g. methods=c("m1").

 TODO: How to deal with the same methods, but with different tuning parameters.
 See issue #1.

 ## Create code to extract summary statistics, e.g. CIs

-1. Create script to extract summary statistics for each method-fig combination.
+1. Create script to extract summary statistics for each fig-method combination, e.g. f1-m1.R.
-1. Update `Makefile.R` with the necessary figs.
+1. Update `Makefile.R` with the necessary figs, e.g. figs=c("f1").

+## Create code to create figures and tables